PashaIanko/PashaIanko.github.io/_posts/2022-10-02-data-augmentation-1.md

 - `clip_boxes` — If the bounding boxes are “clipped” to the new, cropped image.
 By default, this argument is `True`, and we recommend keeping it `True` unless the task is very specific.
 If you do not clip your bounding boxes to new image dimensions — you will have negative bounding box coordinates.
 Because old coordinates are no longer present on the cropped, smaller version of the image, they will turn into negative values.

 - `random_coef` — the probability of returning the original input image.
-If equal to 0.0, the algorithm will always modify the image (which is something you might not wish for, as the model should be presented original data sometimes).
+When `random_coef` is set to 0.0, the algorithm will always modify the image (which is something you might not wish for, as the model should be presented original data sometimes).

 - `seed` — for reproducible results.